menu

 Setting & Lifestyle

-Overall, Jenner’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Jenner’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jenner has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jenner a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Jenner is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jenner is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Being a small town, Jenner does not have a public transit system used by locals to get to and from work.